MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/usage-analytics/usage-analytics.md

 All user level reports present aggregated data for the previous month.

-### Will the content pack be localized?
+### Will the template app be localized?

 This is currently not on the roadmap.

 ### I have a specific question about the data I'm seeing for my organization.
 Who can I reach out to?

-You can use the feedback button in the admin center activity overview page, or you can open a [support case](../contact-support-for-business-products.md) to get help with the content pack.
+You can use the feedback button in the admin center activity overview page, or you can open a [support case](../contact-support-for-business-products.md) to get help with the template app.

 ### How can partners access the data?

-If a partner has delegated admin rights, he or she can connect to the content pack on behalf of their customer.
+If a partner has delegated admin rights, he or she can connect to the template app on behalf of their customer.

 ### Can I hide identifiable information such as user, group, and site names in reports?